Chlorek/tardis/README.md

 * runtime stability was tested many times but so far in 64-bit only and on Linux (which has true, non-limited word sizes, compared to Windows) and is supposed to work fine for extended periods of time and without memory-leaks.
 * output is guaranteed to be consistent across future updates, but only when it comes to basic functions, anything that is made to be easy-to-use wrapper, for example
 *noise_layered* class may change anytime.
-However if some algorithm that changes behavior is replaced, old one will stay available, but moved to tardis::compat namespace and/or renamed.
+However if some algorithm that changes behavior is introduced, old one will stay available, but moved to tardis::compat namespace and/or renamed.

 ## Licensing